One sector that has continuously caused environmental problems over the past few decades is the seemingly harmless paintbrush industry.

 Plastic brushes were something else entirely.

-Not only is producing plastic itself an energy-intensive process, the material that makes up the bristles are also problematic.
+Not only is producing plastic itself an energy-intensive process, but the material that makes up the bristles are also unethical and problematic.

 It’s important to note that these products are both forms of nonrenewable materials – combined with the harmful, pollutive effects of plastic production, it’s an environmentally dangerous mixture.